-"OK."
-That "ok" grated a bit.
-Forty years ago, anybody under twenty speaking to any lady over forty would have said "Yes, ma'am."
+"Okay."
+That "okay" grated a bit.
+Forty years ago, anybody under 20 speaking to any lady over 40 would have said "Yes, ma'am."
 But it didn't matter.
 Arsenius was happy; he literally bounced to the car, he was so ecstatic.
 He waved backhanded on his way down the driveway, driving slowly, ever so slowly.

 I heard the garage door open again, exactly four hours later.